radharad/Visa-24.0/README.md

 # Visa Website

 ## Description:
-This is a Visa website built using HTML, CSS, and JavaScript and Modern Libraries to showcase my skills.
+This is a Visa website built using HTML, CSS, and JavaScript and Modern Libraries.

 ## Installation Instructions:
 1. Clone the repository: `git clone https://github.com/radharad/Visa-24.0.git `